boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.9 =

+* Docs can now be sorted into folders
+* New breadcrumb navigation in individual Docs as well as in folder view

 = 1.8.5 =
 * Fixed permalinks for child Docs
 * More fixes for JS dependency and load order